HDPE Tanks are used in Residential Systems for Processing Waste Water

 (1) Certification that the tank is structurally adequate to withstand the stresses of installation, hydraulic, and earth loads.

 (2) Certification that the tank can be pumped out without floating or shifting in the ground or collapsing under the earth load.

-A few assumptions that were made for modelling included:
+Assumptions made for the FEA modelling included:

 1) All models and analyses are linear-elastic using large deflection theory.
 There are some areas in the model that yield and as such an elastic-plastic analysis was performed to determine the total strain at these local strain concentrations

-4) Creep was not considered.
+5) Creep was not considered

-The overall Clarification tank is approximately 30 inches long, 70 inches wide and 70 inches high, and has a minimum wall thickness of 3/8 inches.
-There were two sources of loading: soil and water.
+The overall Clarification Tank is approximately 30 inches long, 70 inches wide and 70 inches high, and has a minimum wall thickness of 3/8 inches.
+There are two sources of loading: soil and water.
 Each is a pressure that acts normal to the surface and is linearly gradated, increasing in magnitude as the depth increases.
 The water loading is hydrostatic and acts on all surfaces.